 Are you doing it for protection?
 To ward off bad luck?
 Or simply because you think it looks cool?

 If your intention is pure, then there is no reason to believe that you can’t wear it.
 However, if you are wearing it for any other reason, then you may want to reconsider.

 Third, it is important to remember that we are called to love our neighbor as ourselves.

 Wearing evil eye jewelry can send the message that we are fearful or suspicious of others, which is not in line with the Christian message of love and acceptance.

 Finally, some Christians believe that wearing evil eye jewelry is a way of showing a lack of faith in God.

 We are called to trust in God and to believe that He will protect us from all harm.

 By wearing evil eye jewelry, we may be sending the message that we do not fully trust in God’s power to protect us.

 While there is no right or wrong answer when it comes to whether or not Christians should wear evil eye jewelry, these are some of the things to consider before making a decision.

-Each Christian must prayerfully consider what they believe about the evil eye and its power, as well as their intention for wearing evil eye jewelry.
+Prayerfully consider what you believe about the evil eye and its power, as well as your intention for wearing it.